Transition Timelines - Municipal Government Act

-Anything else that is not explicitly transitioned, will come into effect as soon as the Act is proclaimed.
-However, there will be no change to the fiscal year for municipalities in 2017: it will remain as January 1, 2017, to December 31, 2017.
+Anything else that is not explicitly transitioned came into effect upon proclamation of the Act.
+There was no change to the fiscal year for municipalities in 2017: it remained as January 1, 2017, to December 31, 2017.

 What is required within one year of the MGA being proclaimed?

-Assuming the MGA is proclaimed in 2017, there will be a number of changes and requirements that will take effect in 2018:
+With the proclamation of the MGA, a number of changes and requirements take effect in 2018:

 - There will be a 15 month fiscal year running from January 1, 2018, to March 31, 2019;

-- Municipalities will need to adopt, by resolution, an operating budget and a capital budget for the fiscal year on or before March 31, 2018;
+- Municipalities will need to adopt, by resolution, a financial plan (operating budget and capital budget) for the fiscal year on or before March 31, 2018;

-- A voters' list must be prepared by municipalities no later than July 30, 2018;
+- The process for developing a voters' list must be identified by municipalities no later than July 30, 2018;

 - Municipalities will need to have their election procedures in place;

 - Council sizes are to comply with those listed in the MGA as of the 2018 election - current members of council continue in place until the next council takes office in December, 2018.

-There are also a number of bylaws that are required to be in place within 12 months of the MGA taking effect.
+There are also a number of bylaws that are required to be in place by December 23, 2018.
 These bylaws, which may be subject to regulation, are:

 - An access to information and protection of privacy bylaw;